fastrgv/AdaGate/README.md

 Similarly, Mac users may initiate the game by navigating to the installation directory in Finder and clicking the "adagate.app" icon named "AdaGate".

-Windows users type either a) "binw32\adagate32.exe" or b) "binw64\adagate64.exe" from the install directory.
+Windows users type "adagate.bat" from the install directory.

 The install directory should contain a subdirectory named "data".
 It contains shaders, skyboxes, sound and texture data, as well as the puzzle definitions.